-- Cause of Injury: Because of the direct action or inaction of the other party, the injury occurred.
+Cause of Injury: Because of the direct action or inaction of the other party, the injury occurred.

-- Damages Occurred: The injuries or losses occurred as a direct result of the negligence and are significant enough to warrant a claim.
+Damages Occurred: The injuries or losses occurred as a direct result of the negligence and are significant enough to warrant a claim.

-- An $8 million settlement for an individual who suffered serious head injuries from hitting a sprinkler pipe in a parking garage while driving.
+An $8 million settlement for an individual who suffered serious head injuries from hitting a sprinkler pipe in a parking garage while driving.
 The judgment was based on The Stoddard Firm’s helping to prove that the parking garage management was negligent by not identifying the sprinkler as a hazard or fixing it.

-- A $2.1 million judgment on behalf of an individual who suffered a brain injury as a result of an electrical shock while at work.
-The Stoddard Firm showed that shock was caused by faulty wiring.
+A $2.1 million judgment on behalf of an individual who suffered a brain injury as a result of an electrical shock while at work.
+The Stoddard Firm showed that the shock was caused by faulty wiring.

-- A $500,000 settlement for an individual who suffered a brain injury as the result of a fall down a staircase.
+A $500,000 settlement for an individual who suffered a brain injury as the result of a fall down a staircase.
 With expert witness testimony, The Stoddard Firm proved that the staircase was dangerous and did not meet building code requirements.

-How Your Atlanta TBI Lawyers Work
+Understanding How Our Atlanta Brain Injury Lawyers Work

 Insight into the timeline of your recovery and expectations regarding your abilities are crucial to building your case.

 We know that TBIs can be “tricky.”
 While the effects of this type of injury can be significant, they are not always visible, and the future is unsure.